perkinssibyl076/notes/README.md

 5. Code review: Reviewing others' code can help improve coding standards and best practices.
 At the same time, receiving feedback on your code will help identify areas for improvement.
 6. Solve real-world problems: Try to apply your programming skills to solve real problems, either through personal projects or volunteering for non-profit organizations.
 This will not only help build your portfolio but also give you practical experience in problem solving.
 7. Learn to communicate effectively: As a developer, you will need to work closely with nontechnical team members.
 Effective communication is crucial for understanding their needs and translating technical concepts into plain language.

+# 2024-03-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this quote reminds us that writing clean, readable, and maintainable code is a hallmark of a skilled programmer.
+It's not just about making something work; it's about making it work elegantly and efficiently.
+Strive for simplicity in design, avoid unnecessary complexity, and always remember that the code you write today might be read and modified by others tomorrow."